 There is no deviation from the set agenda.
-The community participation will generally occur near the beginning of the meeting under the heading of Public Comment as listed on the agenda (Article VIII, Section Ic below).
+The community participation will generally occur near the beginning of the meeting under the heading of Public Comment as listed on the agenda (Article VIII, Section Ic below); although testimony will be accepted from the public on all items that the CMRSSCC schedules as action items.
+Time limits for testimony will be set by the chair and may vary by complexity of an item and number of speakers.